This post is about how to build a growth-focused SaaS SEO strategy.

-Or, they’re searching for specific implementations of the solution, including integrations with other tools and software.
-They could also be searching for products within a category that fit their specific persona or industry.
+Or, they’re searching for specific ways to implement the solution.
+This includes integrations with other tools and software.
+They could also be searching within a category that fits their specific persona or industry.

-“Accounting software for freelancers,” they might search after discovering that one way to get their invoices paid faster is to use accounting software that allows them to accept credit cards.
+For example, they might search “Accounting software for freelancers” after learning that one way to get their invoices paid faster is by using accounting software that lets them accept credit card payments.

-- Product category – Your most basic searches like “help desk software”
+- Product category: Your most basic searches, e.g. “help desk software”

-- Product category comparison – When the buyer is comparing multiple possible solutions to their initial pain.
-“Help desk software vs knowledge base software”
+- Product category comparison: When the buyer is comparing multiple possible solutions to their initial problem, e.g. “help desk software vs knowledge base software”

-- Solution/industry – More specific searches that identify the buyer’s persona or industry.
-“B2B help desk software”
+- Solution/industry: More specific searches that identify the buyer’s persona or industry., e.g. “B2B help desk software”

-- Features – Specific features that the user is looking for in a solution.
-“Help desk software with chatbots”
+- Features: Specific features the user wants in a solution, e.g. “help desk software with chatbots”

-- Integrations – How the software plugs into other tools.
-“Help desk software with Salesforce integration”
+- Integrations: How the software plugs into other tools, e.g. “help desk software with Salesforce integration”

-- Implementations – Specific use cases that the user is researching.
-“How to route support tickets to Slack”
+- Implementations: Specific use cases, e.g. “how to route support tickets to Slack”

-In this case, we are examining the middle of the funnel through the lens of SEO or organic search as a channel.
-So, this content isn’t necessarily geared for users who are already in your funnel (via email, retargeting, etc).
-It’s meant for those who are landing on your site via search.
+In this case, we’re examining the middle of the funnel through the lens of SEO or organic search.
+That means this content isn’t necessarily geared toward users who are already in your funnel (via email, retargeting, etc.).
+Instead, it’s meant for visitors who are landing on your site via search.

-Also, keep in mind that the lower in the funnel–the further in their journey—the buyer is when they land on your website, the more likely they are to convert into an actual customer.
+Also, keep in mind that the lower in the funnel—or the further into their journey—the buyer is when they land on your website, the more likely they are to convert into an actual customer.

-So these keywords will likely become both less popular (from a search volume perspective) than top of the funnel searches and also more competitive from an SEO standpoint.
+As a result, these keywords will likely be less popular (from a search volume perspective) than top-of-the-funnel searches.
+They’re also likely to be more competitive from an SEO standpoint.

-This leads us to the final step: the bottom of the funnel.
+This leads us to the final stage: The bottom of the funnel.

-In the marketing vernacular, we call these buyers product-aware.
+In marketing speak, we call these buyers product-aware.
 (Note: Product-aware refers to the fact that the buyer is aware of specific products that may meet their needs.
 That doesn’t necessarily mean they are aware of your product in particular.)

 So what’s left?

-Well, most buyers will compare multiple products to see how they stack up before they decide on a solution.
+Well, most buyers will compare multiple products to see how they stack up before they decide on the best solution.